Rules and Regulations

 6. All disinterments are strictly governed by State law.
 They will be completed upon the filing of the State Disinterment Permit and after payment in advance to the District.
 Only authorized persons will be allowed on the premises when disinterments are made.

 7. When a grave is vacated through the removal of a body, the use of this ground shall revert immediately to the cemetery district.
-If the body is moved to another lot, the amount originally paid for the former lot shall be credited toward the purchase of the new lot.
+If the body is moved to another lot, it will be considered a “like for like” exchange, with no additional monies owed other than for the cost of moving the body.

 8. Added to the Cemetery in 2008, the Columbarium is a separate building on the west side of the Cemetery and is designed to hold no more than two urns per niche.
 The name of the deceased is inscribed on the face plate at the expense of the designated owner.